fmidev/ml-harvesterseasons/README-SWI2.md

 To download the predictand SWI2 data, run the `get-swi-ts-all-FIN.py`.
 The time series query for SWI target parameters also replaces some of the missing values with linearly interpolated values using the two nearest values within a 4-day time interval with `interpolate_t`.
 The resulting time series per location are saved as csv files.

-To download the ERA5-Land predictor data, run the `get-era5l-ts-all.py`.
+To download the ERA5-Land predictor data, run the `get-era5l-ts-all-FIN.py`.
 It fetches the 24h accumulated, 00 and 12 UTC hourly, and 5-/15-/60-/100-day rolling cumulative daily sums time series data and saves them per location and predictor as csv files.

-To download SWI2 climatology predictor data, run `get-swi-clim-ts.py`.
+To download SWI2 climatology predictor data, run `get-swi-clim-ts-FIN.py`.

 To download static predictors such as soil type, run `get-ECC-static.py`.

-To download Copernicus DEM predictors, run `get-copernicus-ts.py`.

 To plot the LUCAS locations on map (whole set or subset), run `plot-latlons-on-map.py`.
 You will need a NUTS_RG_20M_2021_4326.json file for the background map.
-Tää skripti ja moni muu pitää siivota (ja testata)

 lisää lucas tiedosto jakeluun tai silt etc mistä sai ohje lisää lista meidän mallissa käytetyistä point-idstä jakeluun